Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Introduction

 \section{Introduction}

-Fractional Brownian motion was introduced by Kolmogorov \cite{kolmogorov} in the 40's, but it was Mandelbrot and Van Ness \cite{mandelbrot} who made it famous in the late 60's by giving it its current name and by studying its basic properties.
+Fractional Brownian motion was introduced by Kolmogorov \cite{kolmogorov} in the 40's.
+Mandelbrot and Van Ness \cite{mandelbrot} popularized it and gave some quantitative properties.
 Since then, its range of applications has been steadily growing: for example, nowadays it can serve to recreate certain natural landscapes (such as submarine floors, see \cite{PP98}) or to model rainfalls (see \cite{VBN96}).
-It also often serves as a model in hydrology, telecommunications, economics or physics, to name but a few.
-Since the explicit calculation of stochastic integrals driven by fractional Brownian motion is impossible except in very particular cases, to quantify which error we do by replacing these integrals by their associated Riemann sums is a problem of high and contemporary interest.
+It also often serves as a model in hydrology (e.g. \cite{molz}), telecommunications (e.g. \cite{leland,mikosch}), finance (e.g. \cite{comte}) or physics (e.g. \cite{vojta}), to name but a few.
+Since the explicit calculation of stochastic integrals driven by fractional Brownian motion is impossible except in very particular cases, it is natural to try to approximate these integrals by Riemann sums and to study their convergence.

-Before describing our results with details, let us first focus on the case of the standard Brownian motion.
 In \cite{rootzen1980limit}, Rootz\'en considered the It\^o integral $\int_0^t u_sdB_s$ of an adapted integrand $u$ with respect to a standard Brownian motion $B$, and investigated the asymptotic behavior of the approximation error $\int_0^t u_s dB_s - \int_0^t u^n_s dB$ when $u^n$ are approximating integrands (for instance, we can choose $u^n$ so that $\int_0^t u^n_s dB_s$ corresponds to the Riemann sum associated with $\int_0^t u_s dB_s$).
 Using It\^o stochastic calculus, Rootz\'en \cite{rootzen1980limit} exhibits after proper normalisation a {\it stable} limit of the form $\int_0^ta_sdW_s$, with $W$ a Brownian motion {\it independent} of $B$.
-As an illustration, he applied his abstract result to prove the following functional central limit-type theorem for the approximation scheme (provided $f$ is smooth and bounded enough): as $n\to\infty$, in the space $\mathcal{D}([0,T])$ of c\`adl\`ag functions equipped with the Skorohod topology,
+As an illustration, he applied his abstract result to prove a functional central limit-type theorem in the space $\mathcal{D}_{\mathbb{R}}([0,T])$ of c\`adl\`ag functions equipped with the Skorohod topology, and with $u_s=f(B_s)$ (provided $f$ is smooth and bounded enough):